-Based around the NC-generation Mazda Spec MX-5 race car, the series debuted in 2018 with 18 drivers competing for a $100,000 scholarship.
+Based around the NC-generation Mazda Spec MX-5 race car, the series debuted in 2018 with 18 drivers competing for over $100,000.
 “Many of our 2018 events had the top cars finishing within a few tenths of a second at the checkered flag.
 Our drivers in 2018 frequently commented that they were thrilled with that close racing, along with clean competition,” said Tom Martin, one of the directors of the Spec MX-5 Challenge Series.
 “Our 22 races in 2018 saw nine different drivers stand on the top step of the podium, which we think is indicative of the high quality of the drivers who ran the series.
 With the enhancements we are making for 2019, we think even more top-notch drivers will want to join us,” he observed.

 The Spec MX-5 Challenge series plans to enhance this level of racing by expanding its geographic coverage.
 “We are very pleased with the diversity of tracks covered in our 2019 schedule, and we are confident these additional epic tracks will only enhance the reputation the series is earning for great competition and providing useful exposure for drivers interested in an on-going pro career,” said Todd Lamb, series director.

 In 2018, the series held events at tracks located mainly in the Southeast and Central portion of the United States.
 To expand the series’ geographical footprint in 2019, the Spec MX-5 Challenge will add tracks on the West Coast, as well as in the Mountain West and North Central.